 Another wonderful highlight of Singapore is their amazing public transportation system.
 We took the MRT subway system everyday.
 It was so easy to navigate, clean, quiet, and air-conditioned.
 We took a bus once or twice also.
 The buses have free wi-fi!

-One fascinating aspect of visiting Singapore is how much people love luxury items.
-The nearby mall, which housed only luxury brands, was constantly swarming with shoppers.
+One interesting facet of visiting Singapore was how much people love luxury items.
+The nearby mall which house all luxury brands was constantly swarming with shoppers.
 Every single one had on at least one luxury item.
 I’m not saying this in a wistful way, but rather in amazement about the culture of wanting (and affording) so many luxury items.
-I’m talking about seeing toddlers with Gucci baseball caps on.
+I’m talking seeing toddlers with Gucci baseball caps on.
 I saw one girl wearing literally head-to-toe Chanel branded clothing, from her hair clip to her shoes.
 I personally don’t think that type of dressing is stylish or classy (I tend to avoid wearing large/loud branded clothing items because I am not a walking advertisement).
 However, everyone is entitled to buy and wear what they like!
-I just found it fascinating how so many people are fixated on brand names even if these items are not in actuality pretty, distinguished, classy or valuable in the long run.
+I just found it fascinating how so many people are fixated on brand names even if they are not in actuality pretty, distinguished, classy or valuable in the long run.
 But I guess if it’s anything like Crazy Rich Asians, it’s all about *appearing* to be rich!
-It was definitely fun perusing all the high-end shops, though!
+Joy has little to do with it.

 All in all, this was a wonderful trip.
 Each day was packed full of fun experiences and amazing food.
 There was just one day where we spent a few hours watching TV in the hotel because it was raining and because we were pretty tired from days of exploring!
-We truly love the Singaporean way of life and hope to go back again soon.
+I truly loved the Singaporean way of life and hope to go back again soon.